rdmorganiser/rdmo-docs/docs/plugins/index.md

 The Plugin class needs to implement a `check()` function which takes no arguments and only returns `True` if an uploaded file can be imported by this plugin.
 The `self.file_name` instance variable can be used for this.
 In most cases, this will include opening and parsing the file.

 In addition, a `process()` needs to be implemented which takes no arguments and returns `None`, but extracts the data from the file and populates the `self.project`, `self.catalog`, `self.values`, `self.snapshots`, `self.tasks` and `self.views` instance variables.

+Please refer to <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/imports.py> for the default project import plugins and code examples.
+The code which uses the plugin is located in <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/views.py> (`ProjectCreateUploadView`, `ProjectCreateImportView`, `ProjectUpdateUploadView`, `ProjectUpdateImportView`).

+As with the exports, it is also possible to create `ImportProvider` plugins, which import from a remote web service.
+In addition, these plugins need to implement a `render()` and `submit()` function, which are used on GET resp.
+POST requests, as for the exports.
+They can also be combined with OAuth2 authentification.
+The GitHub and GitLab import plugins, which are part of RDMO can be considered example implementations: <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/imports.py>.

 The import plugin needs to be added to the `PROJECT_IMPORTS` in `config/settings/local.py`.
 The default settings are: